 By abstracting these gowns and creating paintings that embody the gowns energetically -- I take them in.
 I become them.
 I cross all the barriers that made the dresses once unattainable.
 With this process, I can own any gown or become anyone, in any time.
 The process creates a soul alchemy - the filtering through the midnight blue lens of my identity mingles the elements internally.
 Then, on the canvas, this new, more primal image emerges.

-I am a former student of Fine Art, Dance and Choreography.
-As a reflection of these combined studies, my process is both performative and reflective; I move back and forth between mark-making and editing in order to reach a final composition.
+My process is both performative and reflective; I move back and forth between mark-making and editing in order to reach a final composition.
 Many layers are applied over a highly textured surface.
 The chosen marks remain and edited marks are folded hidden into the layers.